tinymovr/avlos/README.md

     The toaster heating element relay state.

+It will also generate a Python object tree reflecting the functionality of the spec, and only needing a comms channel to realize communication with a remote device.

-It will also compute a checksum for the spec and add it as a getter function so that it can be retrieved by the client for comparing client and device specs.
+Finally, it will compute a checksum for the spec and add it as a variable so that it can be retrieved by the client for comparing client and device specs.

 The output location, as well as many other attributes of the files are configurable.

+Avlos offers:

+- A simple straightforward tree structure description, sufficient for most device types out there
+- A flexible templating system with several built-in generators, and a simple unassuming system to extend
+- Tight integration with physical units through the Pint module.

 ### Topics